 Research within the framework of the IAS is financed by various third-party donors.
 It is mostly interdisciplinary, often takes place in a supra-regional or international network, and always in close cooperation with African research partners.

 - The currently largest research association is the Cluster of Excellence 2052 "Africa Multiple": Reconfiguring African Studies", which was established in January 2019

-- Further interdisciplinary collaborative research takes place within the framework of the Bavarian Research Institute for African Studies BRIAS
+- Further interdisciplinary collaborative research takes place within the framework of the Bavarian Research Institute of African Studies BRIAS

 - In addition, there are many other individual projects by members of the IAS and their working groups, such as two research programmes funded by the European Research Council (ERC) and numerous projects acquired through the BMBF and DFG